Close Menu

 YOU CAN CHECK THE STATUS OF YOUR CASE ONLINE

-The first place to check the status of your case is the internet.
-You can check the status of your application on the SSA’s website.
-If you don’t want to search the SSA’s website, then click on this link to access your SSA account.
+The first place to check the status of your case is online.
+You can check the status of your application on SSA’s website.
+If you don’t want to search the SSA’s website, then use this link to access your SSA account.

-All you need to do is enter your social security number and click on “Check Your Status.”
+All you need to do is enter your Social Security number and click on “Check Your Status.”
 Next, you will see a message telling you the status of your claim.
 Usually, when you check the status of your claim, it will say “pending.”
-This means the SSA is still working on making a decision in your application.
+This means the SSA is still working on making a decision in your case.

-Additionally, if your information changes during the appeal process, you can update your address on the SSA’s website.
-You can also use this page to check on your monthly benefit payments once you they are awarded to you.
-You can check on your your benefits and update your direct deposit information.
+Additionally, if your information changes during the appeal process, then you can update your address on SSA’s website.
+You can also their website to check on your monthly benefit payments once you they award them to you.
+You can also check on your benefits and update your direct deposit information.

 CHECK THE STATUS OF YOUR SSDI CLAIM BY CALLING THE SSA

 Another way to check the status of your case is by calling the SSA.
-We do not recommend calling the SSA, because if you do, you will discover that their wait time is very long.
+We do not recommend calling the SSA.
+If you do, then you will discover that the wait time is very long.
 You may be waiting on the phone for hours.
 However, if you don’t have access to a computer or the internet, then you can call them.
 They have phone assistance that is available 24 hours a day, 7 days a week.
 This phone system can help you in both English and Spanish.

-When you speak to the claims worker, you will need to provide your name and Social Security number so that they can tell you about you case.
-They should be able to tell you where your claim is in the process, meaning whether you at at the initial level.
-Or, for example, whether you are waiting for a hearing.
+When you speak to the claims worker, you will need to provide your name and Social Security number.
+That way they can tell you about your case.
+The SSA should be able to tell you where your claim is in the process.
+For example, they can tell you whether you are waiting for a hearing.
 However, the SSA worker is not going to be able to give you an answer on when the SSA will make a decision.
-If your case is at Disability Determination Services (DDS), which is the state office that reviews your medical evidence, you may get a better answer.
+If your case is at Disability Determination Services (DDS), which is the state office that reviews your medical evidence, then you may get a better answer.

-CHECK THE STATUS OF YOUR CLAIM AFTER YOU FILE YOUR APPLICATION FOR BENEFITS
+CHECK THE STATUS OF YOUR CLAIM AFTER YOU FILE YOUR SSD APPLICATION

 DDS workers are easy to reach by phone.
 You can get their telephone number from your local Social Security office.
 Find your state to see a list of the DDS offices in all 50 states.

 When you call DDS, you will need to give them your name and social security number.
-Once you have given them this information, the receptionist can forward your call to the DDS worker who is working on your case.
+Once you have given them this information, they can forward your call to the DDS worker who is deciding your case.
 The DDS worker will be able to tell you the status of your case.
 However, you can also ask if there is anything you need to submit that will help you win your case.
-For example, if you have had multiple back operation, perhaps the DDS worker needs to see a copy of all of those surgeries.
+For example, if you have had multiple back operations, perhaps the DDS worker needs to see a copy of all of those surgeries.
 You can also submit medical statements to DDS.

 If your case is at the initial level, then you should wait at least two months before calling DDS about the status of your case.
 Likewise, if you are at the second stage of appeal, then you should wait at least three months before you call DDS.
-Learn more about the wait time for the hearing and the hearing decision.
+Calling earlier won’t help, because your case may not be assigned to a worker.
+Learn about the wait time for the hearing decision.

 HOW CAN YOU TELL IF THE SSA IS WORKING ON YOUR CASE DURING THE APPEAL STAGES?

-One way to tell if the SSA is working on your case during the appeal stages is that they might send you to see a doctor.
-DDS has doctors who prepare written reports for them about your physical and mental conditions.
-These doctors perform what is known as a Consultative Examination.
-You can learn more information about SSA doctor exams.
+One way to tell if the SSA is working on your case during the appeal stage is that they might ask you to visit their doctor.
+The SSA doctor will prepare a written report for them about your physical and mental conditions.
+These doctors perform what is known as a Consultative Exam.
+You can learn information about SSA doctor exams.

 The exam is done at no cost to you.
 Therefore, all you need to do is go.
 Show up on time and answer the questions.
 Explain your symptoms to the doctor.
 If you do not attend the exam, then the SSA will deny your claim.

-Use the exam to tell the doctor what physical and mental conditions are making it impossible for you to do full-time work.
+Use the exam to tell the doctor what physical and mental conditions are making it impossible for you to work.
 For example, if you have liver cancer or breast cancer, or any other disease, bring your medical records to the exam so the doctor can review them.
 Don’t rely on the SSA to send your records.
+Because they won’t.

-On a mental examination, you visit the psychologist.
+If they send you to a mental examination, then you visit the psychologist.
 The psychologist will interview you to see if you suffer from Depression, Anxiety, PTSD, or another mental disorder.
 You may also be given an IQ test.
-Find out more information about the WAIS IV IQ test.
+Find out information about the WAIS IV IQ test.

 CHECK THE STATUS OF YOUR CLAIM AFTER YOU FILE A REQUEST FOR HEARING

-If your case is denied at the reconsideration level, then you will need to file a request for hearing within 60 days of the date of the denial.
+If you receive a denial a second time, then you will need to file a request for hearing within 60 days of the date of the denial.
 When you file a request for hearing, you are asking to have a hearing before an administrative law judge (ALJ).
-Once you submit your request, your case will move to the Office of Hearings Operations (OHO).
-Your case can wait up to one year or more before a hearing date is set with OHO.
+Once you submit your request, your file will move to the Office of Hearings Operations (OHO).
+Your case can wait up to one year before a hearing date is set.

 After you file a request for a hearing, you may not hear anything from the SSA for months.
 The reason why is that most Social Security hearing offices have a large backlog.
 However, you can still check on the status of your case after you request a hearing.

 In order to check on the status of your hearing request, you must contact the local hearing office.
-Most of the time, the staff at the local OHO will not be able to tell you much about the status of your case.
-Other than it is waiting to be set for a hearing date in the future.
+Most of the time, the staff at your local OHO will not be able to tell you much about the status of your case.
+They may say that your case is waiting to be set for a hearing date.

-You can find phone numbers in your state to the SSA hearing offices on OHO’s website.
+You can find phone numbers to the SSA hearing offices on OHO’s website.

 You will eventually receive a Notice of Hearing in the mail.
 This notice will come about 75 days before your hearing date.
-You need to submit all of your up to date medical records at least one week prior to the hearing.
-Read about the 5 day evidence submission rules.
+You need to submit all of your medical records at least one week prior to the hearing.
+Review the 5 day evidence submission rules.
 You should also complete the paperwork that OHO sends you and send back the letter that you will attend your hearing.

 HIRE AN ATTORNEY WITH SSD LEGAL EXPERIENCE